risingstar2018/zusEngine/README.md

 omniEngine
 ==========

-This will be the engine that drives the data for the Omniwallet back end database
+This will be the engine that drives the data for the Zuswallet back end database

 Currently in development.